Nusal-Ranjaya/intern-OOP-project/README.md

-Important:- It's required to have postgres SQL and add the external libraries provided in lib folder.
+Important:- It's required to have postgres SQL and add the external libraries provided in lib folder (activation,javax.mail and postgresql).
+Queries to create the tables are provided in tableQueries.txt